Vietnam.vn - Nền tảng quảng bá Việt Nam

 30 years of weaving

 While splitting bamboo, Ms. Duyen said: “This profession has been passed down in my family for three generations.
 It has been preserved for more than 30 years, from my grandmother, to my mother and now me.
-In the past, the whole village lived by weaving, every house did it, so people called it the weaving village.
+In the past, the whole village lived by weaving, every family did it, so people called it the weaving village.
 But now, weaving products are no longer popular, so many people have quit the profession.
-This profession is hard, the income is not high and not stable.”
+This profession is hard, the income is not high and unstable.”

 Currently, the most ordered product of Ms. Duyen's family is bamboo.
-Some companies in Ca Mau province place orders in quantities of up to more than 1,000 pieces at a time.
-Each month, she knits 200-300 pieces, sells them for more than 30,000 VND/piece, and earns an income of 5-6 million VND/month.
+Some companies in Ca Mau province place orders in quantities of up to more than 1,000 pieces/time.
+Each month, she knits 200-300 pieces, selling them for more than 30,000 VND/piece, earning an income of 5-6 million VND/month.
 The busiest time is from October to November of the lunar calendar, when businesses prepare goods for Tet.

-With the desire to maintain the traditional profession, Ms. Duyen often receives large orders, then divides them and instructs them to idle and middle-aged female workers who are unemployed in the area.
+With the desire to maintain the traditional profession, Ms. Duyen often receives large orders, then divides them and instructs them to idle, middle-aged female workers who are unemployed in the locality.
 She also finds sources of quality bamboo, orders them in large quantities and delivers them to the workers' homes.
 Those who are skillful and diligent can make 3-4 products a day, earning more than 200,000 VND/day.

-According to Ms. Hoang Thi Huong - Secretary of Vinh Trinh Hamlet Party Cell, traditional occupations not only bring income to the people but also are a beauty and characteristic associated with local identity.
-In the coming time, the hamlet will survey and propose to the competent authorities to implement policies to support machinery, equipment and find outlets for products to contribute to preserving and developing traditional occupations in the future.
+According to Ms. Hoang Thi Huong - Secretary of Vinh Trinh Hamlet Party Cell, traditional occupations not only bring income to the people but also bring beauty and uniqueness to the local identity.
+In the coming time, the hamlet will survey and propose to the competent authorities to implement policies to support machinery and equipment and find outlets for products to contribute to preserving and developing traditional occupations in the future.

 Article and photos: TUONG VI